-Companies B, C, and D of the 3rd Battalion, 22nd Infantry had combat assaulted into the pre-determined area north of Dau Tieng and carefully swept the designated area before establishing the perimeter.
+Companies B, C, and D of the 3rd Battalion, 22nd Infantry had combat assaulted into the area designated north of Dau Tieng and carefully swept the area designated before establishing the perimeter.
 Three ambush patrols and three listening posts were placed outside the perimeter to provide early warning of enemy attack.
 The laager site was arranged in a clearing surrounded by jungle ranging from single to triple canopy.
 Scattered trees and large ant hills caused some obstruction, although the flat terrain provided excellent fields of fire.